 Before adding salt and garlic, we separate a bit for Lena and then mix the salt and garlic with the rest of the ingredients for the three of us.

-Beetroot is such a great ingredients to give to your little ones and chickpeas are protein and fibre rich.
+Beetroot is such a great ingredient to give to your little ones and chickpeas are protein and fibre rich.

 - An appetizer or spread